 All in all, I very much enjoyed the Hollywood Movie Site Tour.
 Note that Kualoa Ranch continues to be a popular location for Hollywood movies and blockbusters.

 Even after the tour, it would be fun to return and see which new movies chose Kualoa as a filming location.

 Upon completing our second tour, we returned to the ranch for lunch.
 Visitors booked on the full-day or half-day bundles enjoy a delicious lunch buffet as part of their package.

 The buffet included fresh salads, teriyaki chicken, rice, BBQ ribs, dessert, and more.
 The food was hot and self-served in a buffet style.

 Since Karen has several food allergies, we are always cautious about dining out.
 After a quick check with one of the staff, we confirmed the food would be safe.
 I was impressed that all the prepared food was gluten-free except for the chili and desserts.

 Evidently, they had prepared food to accommodate customers’ food allergies.
-Not surprising nowadays, as many people suffer from food allergies.
+It’s not surprising nowadays, as many people suffer from food allergies.
 However, it is always a pleasant surprise when businesses get it right!